 The people here are the relatives of my mom's dad, Clarence Stewart Jr. Clarence was a melting-pot American, from a mix of European immigrants from the 17th to 19th centuries.
-The various families mingled in southeastern Minnesota, at a time when Minnesota was a frontier.
+The various families mingled in southeastern Minnesota, at a time when Minnesota was a frontier and Indian raids were common.
 Clarence himself married a first-generation Norwegian-American in 1925.

 His mother's line, Waldron, goes back to the founding of Harlem and Nieuw Amsterdam (New York), and beyond that to English and French religious dissenters who emigrated to Holland before coming to the US, mixing in Dutch blood along the way.